Tower operates as a prominent private general insurer in New Zealand and across five Pacific Island countries.

 In 2020, Tower underwent an amalgamation to simplify its corporate structure in New Zealand.
 Today, Tower Limited remains listed on the NZX, and is listed in Australian as a foreign exempt entity under, in both countries under the ticker TWR.

-The following information was extracted from Tower Limited's full year results, released on 28 November 2024:
+The following information was extracted from Tower Limited's half year results, released 21 May 2026

 Disclaimer: This section is provided as general information only.
 It is not intended as a substitute for legal or professional advice to company directors and officers or investors.
 NZX Limited disclaims any liability arising from the use of this information.